 Frontline Freelance Register

-Zara Jarvinen is a UK-based, Finnish freelance photographer and aid worker.
+I’m a UK-based, Finnish freelance photographer and aid worker.
 My photography documenting conflict and humanitarian affairs around the world has been published by Finnish and German newspapers and magazines, as well as non-governmental and international aid organisations.
-Specialised in the Middle East, she has documented conflict and humanitarian affairs extensively in Iraq, Jordan, Lebanon and the Occupied Palestinian Territories, and overall has published photographs from almost 30 different countries.

-As an aid worker specialising in post-conflict recovery and disaster relief, she has worked in various aid and foreign missions, including with the United Nations Development Programme, the European Union Monitoring Mission, International Organisation for Migration, and NGOs.
-In addition to her photography, she is currently preparing her doctoral dissertation on ethics, armed non-state actors and asymmetric at University of Durham (UK), funded by the UK Economic and Social Research Council.
+I’m also an aid worker specialising in conflict/crisis contexts, and have worked for various aid and foreign missions, including with the United Nations Development Programme, the European Union Monitoring Mission, and NGOs.
+I am currently preparing my doctoral dissertation on the ethics of arming rebels at University of Durham (UK), funded by the UK Economic and Social Research Council.
 In 2018 I’ll be a Visiting Fellow at Harvard University, based in Cambridge, MA.

 - Audio capture